Bisphenol A (BPA)

 In adult mice, chronic long term exposure to BPA, TBT, and DES altered the hypothalamic circuits that control food intake and energy metabolism (Marraudino et al. 2021).

 There also may be interactions with diet.
 Mice exposed to low doses of BPA for 30 days showed increased body weight and fat mass when fed a normal diet, but not a high-fat diet (Yang et al. 2016).
-Not all studies have found harmful metabolic effects of BPA, well, as least one didn't (Ding et al. 2016).
+Another found that BPA increased the effects of a high-fat diet, but did not affect gut microbiome after bariatric surgery in rats (Son et al. 2022).
+Not all studies have found harmful metabolic effects of BPA, well, as least one didn't (Ding et al. 2016), but certainly most do.
 In mice exposed to BPA and fed a high-fat diet, females had increased body mass, insulin level, and impaired glucose tolerance, while male mice only had impaired glucose tolerance.
 No change was found in mice fed a standard diet and exposed to BPA (Ma et al. 2021).

 In mice, exposure to low and high doses of BPA around the time of puberty increased fat mass later in life (Yang et al. 2021).